yugabyte/yugabyte-db/docs/content/latest/sample-data/sportsdb.md

 ## About the SportsDB sample database

-[SportsDB](http://www.sportsdb.org/sd) is a sample dataset compiled from multiple sources, encompassing a variety of sports, including football, baseball, ice hockey, and more.
+[SportsDB](http://www.sportsdb.org/sd) is a sample sports statistics dataset compiled from multiple sources and encompassing a variety of sports, including football, baseball, basketball, and ice hockey.
 It also cross-references many different types of content media.
 It is capable of supporting queries for the most intense of sports data applications, yet is simple enough for use by those with minimal database experience.
-The database itself is comprised of over 100 tables and just as many sequences, unique constraints, foreign keys, and indexes.
-The dataset also includes almost 80k rows of data.
+The database includes over 100 tables and just as many sequences, unique constraints, foreign keys, and indexes.
+The dataset also includes almost 80,000 rows of data.
 It has been ported to MySQL, SQL Server and PostgreSQL.

 If you like details, check out the detailed entity relationship (ER) diagram.